expo/expo/docs/pages/versions/unversioned/sdk/gl-view.md

 ## Installation

-For Managed projects, you'll need to run `expo install expo-gl`.
+For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-gl`.
 To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-gl).

 ## API